Prostatitis affects the prostate gland and surrounding tissues

-Symptoms, diagnosis and treatment vary for the different types of prostatitis.
+Symptoms, diagnosis and treatment options vary for the different types of prostatitis.
 For a proper diagnosis, it’s important to outline specific symptoms while being evaluated.

-- Chronic bacterial prostatitis is like acute bacterial prostatitis in many ways, except it is slower to develop and has less severe symptoms.
+Chronic bacterial prostatitis is like acute bacterial prostatitis in many ways, except it’s slower to develop and has less severe symptoms.
 Men with this condition often have recurring urinary tract infections.

-- Chronic non-bacterial prostatitis (also known as chronic pelvic pain syndrome or CPPS) is the most common type to be diagnosed.
+Chronic non-bacterial prostatitis (also known as chronic pelvic pain syndrome or CPPS) is the most common type to be diagnosed.
 The underlying cause for CPPS is not entirely known, but research suggests that it may be due to inflammation or muscle spasms in the pelvic floor muscles.

-If you have acute bacterial prostatitis, the following symptoms will come on suddenly and severely.
-If you have chronic bacterial prostatitis, you will have similar symptoms, but they will progress more slowly and will feel less severe.
-With bacterial prostatitis, you may have:
+For the acute form of inflammation, the following symptoms generally manifest suddenly and severely.
+With chronic bacterial prostatitis, men will experience similar symptoms, but they will progress more slowly and will feel less severe.
+Symptoms for both forms of bacterial inflammation can include:

 - Severe burning during urination

-- An inability to empty your bladder during urination
+- An inability to empty the bladder during urination

 - Perineal, testicular, bladder and low back pain